helgoboss/helgobox/doc/user-guide.md

   control value (= output value) and `x` the incoming source control value (= input value).
 Both are 64-bit floating point numbers between 0.0 (0%) and 1.0 (100%).
 The script can be much more complicated than the mentioned examples and make use of all built-in EEL2 language features.
 The important thing is to assign the desired value to `y` at some point.
+Please note that the initial value of `y` is the current target value, so you can even "go relative" in absolute mode.
 - **Feedback transformation (EEL):** This is like _Control transformation (EEL)_ but used for translating a target value back to a source value for feedback purposes.
 It usually makes most sense if it's exactly the reverse of the control transformation.
 Be aware: Here `x` is the desired